derb12/mcetl/docs/tutorials/index.rst

 Tutorials
 =========

-Tutorials are available for using the main, fitting, and plotting GUIs, as well as generating example raw data and changing the GUI colors.
+Tutorials are available for using the main, fitting, and plotting GUIs, as well as for importing data, changing the style of the Excel output, and generating example raw data.

 .. toctree::